zqfang/zqfang.github.io/content/posts/NLP/2020-06-20-NLP-basics.md

 This advoids the need for any sort of hand-labeled superivsion signal.

-Alogrithm:
+#### Skip-gram

 - `Skip-gram with negative sampling`, aslo called SGNS
-- Skip-gram trains a probabilistic classifier that given a test targe word $t$ and its context window of $k$ workds $c_{1:k}$, assigns a probability based on how similar this contxt window is to the target word.
+- Skip-gram trains a probabilistic classifier that given a test targe word $t$ and its context window of $k$ workds $c_{1:k}$, assigns a probability based on how similar this context window is to the target word.

 $$
 \begin{aligned}